TimaGribanov/ajikan-database/README.md

-**NB!** Currently, it doesn't work since the back-end was hosted on Heroku and my account was suspended.
-If I get my account restored, then I'll restore it.
-Otherwise, I'll most likely drop it.
+**NB!** Currently, it doesn't work since the back-end was hosted on Heroku and Heroku is closing its free tier soon.
+So, I'm dropping Heroku.
+It will continue to work as soon I get to rewrite it with better back-end and front-end.

 # Asian Kung-Fu Generation Database
 This is a little project that allows anyone to get info about records that a certain song of a band Asian Kung-Fu Generation is on.